Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 It doesn’t even matter if you were a good editor or the worst one in your paper’s history.
 Because…

-2. You win even if you suck.
+2. You win even if you suck

-Unless you burned the newsroom to the ground or got yourself sued in a high-profile libel case, only the hiring editors at the media outlet within spitting distance of your campus will be even vaguely aware of the actual job you did.
+Some student journalists don’t run for editor because they’re afraid they’ll screw up and scar their career.
+But unless you burned the newsroom to the ground or got yourself sued in a high-profile libel case, only the hiring editors within spitting distance of your campus will be even vaguely aware of the actual job you did.

 And even then, they won’t give a crap.

 In your job interview, if you’re asked about being editor, say this: “It was the hardest job I’ve had so far in my short life, and I made some big mistakes.”
-If the hiring editor silently leans forward a little bit, explain your blunders in all their gory details.
-You’ll probably get the job.

 Speaking of job interviews…

-3. You’ll ace every job interview for the rest of your life.
+3. You’ll ace every job interview for the rest of your life

 Most student newspapers hold public interviews for editor.
 (Some private universities do this behind closed doors, which smacks of hypocrisy.
 Since when do journalists demand openness from everyone but themselves?)